 It is normal for a tick bite to remain slightly itchy for several weeks, however if other symptoms develop, then consult a doctor immediately.

-For more information on ticks The Australian Association of Bush Regenerators has recently published a comprehensive review of ticks and treatment.
+For more information on ticks The Australian Association of Bush Regenerators has published a comprehensive review of ticks and treatment.

 If a member of your bushwalking group is bitten by a Funnel-web spider don’t panic.
 Lay the victim on the ground.
 Use two compression bandages to firmly wrap the full length of the arm or leg that has been bitten, not just the area of the bite.
 Monitor the victim’s breathing and pulse.